TahirAnny/100-days-of-code/log.md

 ### Day 28: February 04, 2021

 **Today's Progress**: working on the backend of the note taking app, studied Async/Await and intigrated in my app.

+### Day 29-31: February 07, 2021

+**Today's Progress**: As it was weekend, so paused a little bit and Reviewed object property shorthand, object destructing and Modern JS syntaxes, Played with DOM manipulation.